-- The degree of ambiguity aversion is small and condition (17) is satisfied; - The initial degree of ambiguity aversion is small, so that Proposition 1 can be used as an approximation; - The initial φ_1 function exhibits non decreasing ambiguity aversion, whereas the final φ_2 function exhibits non increasing ambiguity aversion.
+- The degree of ambiguity aversion is small and condition (19) is satisfied; - The initial degree of ambiguity aversion is small, so that Proposition 2 can be used as an approximation; - The initial φ_1 function exhibits non decreasing ambiguity aversion, whereas the final φ_2 function exhibits non increasing ambiguity aversion.
 This implies that $a_1 \leq 1 \leq a_2$.

-Any of these three conditions is sufficient to obtain that a_2 is larger than a_1 .
-Combining it with any of the three conditions of Proposition 4 is sufficient to guarantee that a marginal increase in ambiguity aversion reduces the socially efficient discount rate.
+Combining any of these conditions with any of the three conditions from Proposition 6 is sufficient to guarantee that a marginal increase in ambiguity aversion reduces the socially efficient discount rate.